 - Confirm the guide housing “A” spacing will fit into the system.
 Select the “-45” degree housing and spider option and re-verify the spacing if it does not.

 Pipe Alignment Guides

 A pipe alignment guide is also known as a spider alignment guide.
-Pipe alignment guides help take care of the axial alignment of pipe. because it expands and contracts during operation.
+Pipe alignment guides help take care of the axial alignment of the pipe because it expands and contracts during operation.